dask/dask/docs/source/array-creation.rst

-You can create a plan to arrange many numpy arrays into a grid with normal for loops using :doc:`dask.delayed<delayed-overview>` and then convert each of these Dask.delayed objects into a single-chunk Dask.array with ``da.from_delayed``.
+You can create a plan to arrange many numpy arrays into a grid with normal for loops using :doc:`dask.delayed<delayed-overview>` and then convert each of these Dask.delayed objects into a single-chunk Dask array with ``da.from_delayed``.
-You can then arrange these single-chunk Dask.arrays into a larger multiple-chunk Dask.array using :doc:`concatenation and stacking <array-stack>`, as described above.
+You can then arrange these single-chunk Dask arrays into a larger multiple-chunk Dask array using :doc:`concatenation and stacking <array-stack>`, as described above.

 See :doc:`documentation on using dask.delayed with collections<delayed-collections>`.